View NASA’s Top 100 Images for 2022 – Part 4

 • Source: NASA HQ Photo

-NASA's Space Launch System () rocket with the spacecraft aboard is seen atop the mobile launcher at Launch Pad 39B as teams configure systems for rolling back to the Vehicle Assembly Building, Monday, Sept.
-26, 2022, at NASA's in Florida.
+NASA's Space Launch System () with the spacecraft aboard is seen atop the mobile launcher at Launch Pad 39B as teams configure systems for rolling back to the Vehicle Assembly Building, Monday, Sept.
+26, 2022, at NASA's Kennedy Space Center in Florida.
 NASA made the decision to rollback based on the latest weather predictions associated with Hurricane Ian.
 NASA's I flight test is the first integrated test of the agency's deep space exploration systems: the Orion spacecraft, SLS rocket, and supporting ground systems.
 Photo Credit: (NASA/Keegan Barber)

 NASA's Space Launch System (SLS) rocket with the Orion spacecraft aboard is seen atop the mobile launcher as it is rolled back to the Vehicle Assembly Building from Launch Pad 39B, Tuesday, Sept.
 27, 2022, at NASA's Kennedy Space Center in Florida.
 NASA made the decision to rollback based on the latest weather predictions associated with Hurricane Ian.
 NASA's Artemis I mission is the first integrated test of the agency's deep space exploration systems: the Orion spacecraft, SLS rocket, and supporting ground systems.
 Photo Credit: (NASA/Joel Kowsky)

-Roscosmos cosmonaut Anna Kikina, left, Josh Cassada, second from left, NASA astronaut Nicole Mann, second from right, and Japan Aerospace Exploration Agency (JAXA) astronaut Koichi Wakata, right, are seen as they prepare to depart the Neil A. Armstrong Operations and Checkout Building for Launch Complex 39A to board the SpaceX Crew Dragon spacecraft for the Crew-5 mission launch, Wednesday, Oct.
+Roscosmos cosmonaut Anna Kikina, left, Josh Cassada, second from left, NASA astronaut Nicole Mann, second from right, and Japan Exploration Agency (JAXA) astronaut Koichi Wakata, right, are seen as they prepare to depart the Neil A. Armstrong Operations and Checkout Building for Launch Complex 39A to board the SpaceX Crew Dragon spacecraft for the Crew-5 mission launch, Wednesday, Oct.
 5, 2022, at NASA's Kennedy Space Center in Florida.
-NASA's SpaceX Crew-5 mission is the fifth crew rotation mission of the SpaceX Crew Dragon spacecraft and Falcon 9 rocket to the as part of the agency's Commercial Crew Program.
+NASA's SpaceX Crew-5 mission is the fifth crew rotation mission of the SpaceX Crew Dragon spacecraft and Falcon 9 rocket to the International Space Station as part of the agency's Commercial Crew Program.
 Mann, Cassada, Wakata, and Kikini are scheduled to launch at 12:00 p.m.
 EDT, from Launch Complex 39A at the Kennedy Space Center.
 Photo Credit: (NASA/Joel Kowsky)

-NASA astronaut Josh Cassada, left, and Nicole Mann, are seen on the fixed service structure of Launch Complex 39A before boarding SpaceX's Crew Dragon spacecraft atop the company's Falcon 9 rocket before the launch of NASA's SpaceX Crew-5 mission to the International , Wednesday, Oct.
+NASA astronaut Josh Cassada, left, and Nicole Mann, are seen on the fixed service structure of Launch Complex 39A before boarding SpaceX's Crew Dragon spacecraft atop the company's Falcon 9 rocket before the launch of NASA's SpaceX Crew-5 mission to the International Space Station, Wednesday, Oct.
 5, 2022, at NASA's Kennedy Space Center in Florida.
 NASA's SpaceX Crew-5 mission is the fifth crew rotation mission of the SpaceX Crew Dragon spacecraft and Falcon 9 rocket to the International Space Station as part of the agency's Commercial Crew Program.
 Cassada, Mann, Japan Aerospace Exploration Agency (JAXA) astronaut Koichi Wakata, and Roscosmos cosmonaut Anna Kikina launched at 12:00 p.m.
 EDT from Launch Complex 39A at the Kennedy Space Center to begin a six month mission onboard the orbital outpost.
 Photo Credit: (NASA/Joel Kowsky)

 A SpaceX Falcon 9 rocket carrying the company's Crew Dragon spacecraft is launched on NASA's SpaceX Crew-5 mission to the International Space Station with NASA Nicole Mann and Josh Cassada, Japan Aerospace Exploration Agency (JAXA) astronaut Koichi Wakata, and Roscosmos cosmonaut Anna Kikina onboard, Wednesday, Oct.
 5, 2022, at NASA's Kennedy Space Center in Florida.
 NASA's SpaceX Crew-5 mission is the fifth crew rotation mission of the SpaceX Crew Dragon spacecraft and Falcon 9 rocket to the International Space Station as part of the agency's Commercial Crew Program.
 Mann, Cassada, Wakata, and Kikini launched at 12:00 p.m.
 EDT from Launch Complex 39A at the Kennedy Space Center to begin a six month mission onboard the orbital outpost.
 Photo Credit: (NASA/Joel Kowsky)